Gluing Formulas for Volume Forms on Representation Varieties of Surfaces: Abstract

 \section{Abstract}

-Let $\Sigma_{g,0}={\#}_i\Sigma^i_{2,0}$ be a connected sum of $k$-copies of genus two closed oriented Riemann surface $\Sigma^i_{2,0}.$ It is due to Witten that the twisted Reidemeister torsion coincides with a power of the Atiyah-Bott-Goldman-Narasimhan symplectic form on the space of representations of $\pi_1(\Sigma_{g,0})$ in any semi-simple Lie group.
-By using this, we show that the symplectic volume form on the representation variety of the connected sum $\Sigma_{g,0}={\#}_i\Sigma^i_{2,0}$ can be expressed as a product of the symplectic volume forms on the representation variety of $\Sigma^i_{2,0}.$
+Let $\Sigma_{g,n}$ be a compact oriented surface with genus $g\geq 2$ bordered by $n$ circles.
+Due to Witten, the twisted Reidemeister torsion coincides with a power of the Atiyah-Bott-Goldman-Narasimhan symplectic form on the space of representations of $\pi_1(\Sigma_{g,0})$ in any semi-simple Lie group.
+In the present paper, we first obtain a multiplicative gluing formula for the twisted Reidemeister torsion of $\Sigma_{g,0}$ in terms of torsions of $\Sigma_{2,2},$ $\Sigma_{2,1},$ and boundary circles $\mathbb{S}^1.$ Then, by using Heusener and Porti's results on $\Sigma_{g,n},$ we show that the symplectic volume form on the representation variety of $\Sigma_{g,0}$ can be expressed as a product of the holomorphic symplectic volume forms on the relative representation varieties of surfaces $\Sigma_{2,1}$ and $\Sigma_{2,2}.$